bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 }
 ```

 Because the `$type` property of objects is required in some contexts while optional in others, we introduced a new utility type to make it required when needed.
-The `$Typed` utility allows to mark an interface’s `$type` property non optional in contexts where it is required:
+The `$Typed` utility allows marking an interface’s `$type` property non-optional in contexts where it is required:

 ```typescript
 export type $Typed<V> = V & { $type: string }